INNVTV/NetCore-Clean-Architecture/README.md

 ### Event Sourcing
  Event sourcing is a data solution that stores every event that occurs in a system in an append only fashion.
 This is similar to how an accountant adds new information to a ledger, or how a blockchain appends transactions and blocks to it's historical record.
 From this store of events you can generate aggregates and projections that represent any entity or state from any point in time.
 The CQRS pattern lends itself well to event sourced solutions and this project should be a good starting point for any project that wants to build an event sourced solution.'

-**Note:** Current implementation uses document storage and segregate writes from reads at the persistence layer by leveraging Azure Search and Redis Cache - only within the application layer.
-When implementing event sourcing you will want to seperate your event store (writes) from your snapshots and projections (reads) as shown here:
+**Note:** Current implementation uses document storage and segregate writes from reads at the persistence layer by updating Azure Search and Redis Cache when commands add, transform or delete entities in the main data stores.
 ![CQRS-Clean-Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/cqrs-clean-architecture.png)

-When fully implemented the CQRS Pattern along with Event Sourcing allows us to roll back to any state of our application and build up projections and aggregates of any kind from our events.
+When implementing event sourcing you will want to seperate your event store (writes) from your snapshots and projections (reads) in a more robust manner by having background tasks and analytical procedures that can leverage the event logs to create an almost unlimited amount of perspectives on your data.
+When fully implemented the CQRS Pattern along with Event Sourcing allows us to roll back to any state of our application and build up projections and aggregates of any kind from our event logs in an unlimited way.
+Azure Data Lake and Data Lake Analytics are strong contenders for just such a solution.

 ![CQRS-Reads-Writes](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/cqrs-reads-writes.png)